Cold Turkey: investor exodus tests Erdogan's economic experiment

 For a timeline of post-crisis interventions, see: here

-(GRAPHIC: Foreigners turn away from Turkish assets - here)
+GRAPHIC: Foreigners turn away from Turkish assets - here

 Last year non-residents sold a net total of $3.3 billion in Turkish bonds, compared to purchases of $7 billion in 2017, IIF data shows.
 That means local investors mostly profited as Turkey’s benchmark 10-year yield dropped below 10% from 21% in May, thanks mostly to monetary easing and a drop in inflation.